s14321k/Interview-Qusions-markdowns/react.md

 > **Why use State?**
 - Props are immutable.
-- Values which can change dynamically.
+- Values can change dynamically inside state where it is called inside.
-- State varable can be string, boolean, object or an array.
+- State variable can be string, boolean, object or an array.

 > **Rules of State / Hooks**
 - State should be declared on top of the component.
 Check Message.jsx for refferance.